alt-key-project/comfyui-dream-project/readme.md

 After startup, a configuration file 'config.json' should have been created in the 'comfyui-dream-project' directory.
 Specifically check that the path of ffmpeg works in your system (add full path to the command if needed).

+## Configuration

+### ffmpeg.path

+Path to the ffmpeg executable or just the command if ffmpeg is in PATH.

+### ffmpeg.arguments

+The arguments sent to FFMPEG.
+A few of the values are provided by the node:

+* %FPS% the target framerate
+* %FRAMES% a frame ionput file
+* %OUTPUT% output video file path

+### encoding.jpeg__quality

+Sets the encoding quality of jpeg images.

+### ui.top_category

+Sets the name of the top level category on the menu.
+Set to empty string "" to remove the top level.
+If the top level is removed you may also want to disable the category icons to get nodes into existing category folders.

+### prepend_icon_to_category / append_icon_to_category

+Flags to add a icon before and/or after the category name at each level.

+### prepend_icon_icon_to_node / append_icon_icon_to_node

+Flags to add an icon before and/or after the node name.

+### ui.category_icons

+Each key defines a unicode symbol as an icon used for the specified category.

 ## Concepts used

 These are some concepts used in nodes: